asmeta/RATE/README.md

 RATE is a model-based testing approach that combines model Refinement and Test Execution.

-### repository content
+### Repository content

 The repository contains all the results we have obtained by applying RATE to two case studies

-* PHD: .....
+* PHD_Protocol: the PHD Protocol
   * ASM: all the asmeta specications
-  * state machines and sequences: all the state machines that are given as inputs to ProTest
+  * Avalla: the scenario used for manual test
-  * results
+  * Results: the coverage results and data analysis
-  * avalla (manual tests)
+  * StateMachines and Sequences: all the state machines that are given as inputs to ProTest, and the corresponging test sequences

-* TLC: traffic light
+* Traffic_Light_Control_System: the Traffic Light Control System, taken from the examples proposed by Yakindu SCT
-  * ASM
+  * ASM: all the asmeta specications
   * test executor
-  * results
+  * Results: the coverage results and data analysis
   * avalla